Not what you want?

 诸葛亮 Zhuge Liang

-The proverb means, "Your inner peace / tranquility / serenity will help you see or reach far (into the world)".
+The proverb means “Your inner peace/tranquility/serenity will help you see or reach far (into the world).”

 But if you are looking for this title, you are probably seeking the Buddhist definition, which is more complex.

-中道 is the middle way or middle path of Buddhism. 中道 has various interpretations.
+中道 is the middle way or middle path of Buddhism.
+This has various interpretations.
 In general, it denotes the mean between two extremes and has special reference to the mean between realism and nihilism, or eternal substantial existence and annihilation.

 The Buddha teaches that one should not take things to extremes.
-Don't be extremely evil, and engage in debauchery and murder.
+Don't be extremely evil and engage in debauchery and murder.
 But do not spend every waking out trying to be a perfect saint.
-Instead, take the middle path, try to help others, show loving kindness wherever you can, try not to do harm.
-If you do inadvertently harm another being, make amends if you can, and move on.
+Instead, take the middle path, try to help others, show loving kindness wherever you can, and try not to do harm.
+If you inadvertently harm another being, make amends if you can, and move on.
 Realize you are not perfect, but in time, a path of moderation lead toward proper living and enlightenment.

-This is a kind of complex ten-character proverb composed by Zhuge Liang about 1800 years ago.
+淡泊以明志寧靜而致遠 is a kind of complex ten-character proverb composed by Zhuge Liang about 1800 years ago.

-This Chinese proverb means "Leading a simple life will yield a clear mind, and having inner peace will help you see far (into the world)".
+This is a Chinese proverb that means “Leading a simple life will yield a clear mind, and having inner peace will help you see far (into the world).”

 What I have translated as "simple life" means NOT being materialistic and NOT competing in the rat race.